blakadder/blog/_posts/2022-09-27-android-panel-webview.md

 Wait a while because it's a large install.

-Go to  **Settings -> System -> About Phone -> Build Number** and tap the "Build Number" option 7 times to enable developer options.
+Go to  **Settings -> System -> About tablet -> Build Number** and tap the "Build Number" option 7 times to enable developer options.

 In **Developer options**, navigate to _WebView Implementation_ and choose your WebView instead of the outdated "Android System WebView 61.x"